oasis-roles/ansible_collection_system/README.md

 Note:
 > Using variables related to repository management may result in the role reporting a failure if the system is not registered.
-> Subscription tasks are run before repository management tasks to facilitate registration state before processing these variables.
+> Subscription tasks are run before repository management tasks to ensure the correct registration state before processing these variables.

 * `rhsm_release` - Set which operating system release version to use.
 Remember to quote this for release versions that look like floats to the YAML parser, e.g.  set the value to something like `"7.4"`, not `7.4`.
 Values like `6Server` and `7Server` do not